 With questions mounting on the horizon and the risk of international arbitration hovering, Samsom shared words to guide all those on the road to an ever-stronger EU climate and energy policy: “Don’t be discouraged by the size of the mountain in front of you.
 Just start walking and you will make it.”

 The ongoing energy crisis exacerbated by the war in Ukraine reveals flaws in our current models and shows that the EU has numerous obstacles to tackle on the path to climate neutrality by 2050.
 This context gives momentum to the climate emergency and creates growing urgency to take stronger climate action and build a sustainable future.
 This year’s edition of our Climate and Energy Summit aims to take the pulse of the climate crisis and energy transition, by focusing on how to strengthen EU’s energy sovereignty, the development of clean technologies and the role of sustainable finance in cutting down emissions.

-As in previous years, our Climate and Energy Summit will attract several hundred senior participants, including policymakers, industry leaders, civil society representatives and members of the international press from Europe and beyond.
-The event will take place in person in Brussels, but will also be available to a wider audience via livestream.
+As in previous years, our Climate and Energy Summit attracted senior participants, including policymakers, industry leaders, civil society representatives and members of the international press from Europe and beyond.
+The event took place in person in Brussels and was also available to a wider audience via livestream.

 Join the conversation and follow all the latest updates on social media with the hashtag #ClimateEnergySummit.